3 Keys to Setting Boundaries for Children

 - If you’re playing hard (e.g. wrestling, tickling, racing), stop when asked

-- Respect possessions and environment
+- Respect possessions and the area where you’re playing or working

 - Clean up after yourself